IoanaLogafatu/windy-plugin-contrails/README.md

 Click anywhere on the map, and the tables will fill with an analysis for the area that is clicked.
 ![Complete analysis](./installation/Output.png)

+### New feature v1.1.0
+Context menu option is now available - Right click on the Windy map, and you should see "Contrail finder" on the menu.

+### Further information
+We are updating the GitHub wiki to provide a detailed explanation of how the plugin operates and what the figures represent.
+The plugin includes a link for easy access.

 ## Notes

 The plugin analyses the atmospheric conditions (pressure, temperature, humdity) at the location of the click.
 For accuracy, follow an aircraft on a tracker and click the Windy map at the current aircrafts position.